If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 "That the charge payable for the use or keeping of the vehicle on a road on the occasion in question was paid at the time and manner required by the charging scheme."

 This means that the LEZ daily charge must be paid for the actual vehicle that is used in the Low Emission Zone and for the actual date.
-You must ensure that the vehicle registration mark that has been paid for matches that of the vehicle used.
+You must ensure that the number plate that has been paid for matches that of the vehicle used.

 If making a Representation on this ground then you need to prove that you have paid the charge for the correct vehicle registration number and correct date (the contravention date).